-The indictment shows that prosecutor Willis focused on a number of issues in the effort to overturn the presidential election results by Mr. Trump and some of his personal assistants and lawyers, especially focusing on the "vote-seeking" call that the former US president made to Georgia Secretary of State Brad Raffensperger.
+The indictment shows that prosecutor Willis focused on a number of issues in the effort to overturn the presidential election results by Mr. Trump and some of his personal assistants and lawyers, in particular focusing on the "vote-seeking" call that the former US president made to Georgia Secretary of State Brad Raffensperger.

 Former US President Donald Trump in Windham, New Hampshire, on August 8.
 Photo: AFP